bradleecrockett/MorseCode/README.md

 # MorseCode
-morse code encoder and decoder using python dictionaries
+Morse code encoder and decoder using python dictionaries.